jython/book/chapter19.rst

 closures, decorators, even sometimes selectively monkey patching modules.
 Take advantage of the fact that Python is a dynamic language, with strong support for metaprogramming.
-And remember that the Jython implementation makes that accessible when working with even recalcitrant Java code.
+And remember that the Jython implementation makes these techniques accessible when working with even recalcitrant Java code.

 In the end, thread locals are an interesting aside.
 They do not work